gregorFeigel/SwiftyShellScript/README.md

 ### Create a render set

-For rendering the script you need to create a render set.
+To render the script, you need to create a render set.
 Therefor you have three task type options:

 #### Variable